-Some people say there are four continents, others swear that is sacred that there are five, six, or seven.
-So who is right?
+Some people say there are four continents, others swear that there are five, six, or seven.
+Who is right?

 Fun experiment: How many continuous landmasses do you see?